Fiveable

 Gross profit

-• Calculated as the difference between and
+• Calculated as the difference between revenue and cost of goods sold

 • Indicates the efficiency of production processes and pricing strategies